Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A summary of your relevant experience and skills

-I am confident that my qualifications and experience make me a suitable candidate for this role.
-I would welcome the opportunity to discuss further with you about how I can add value on your staff.
+I believe my credentials as well as my experience make me a good candidate for this position.
+I would like the chance to chat with you regarding how I could contribute for your group.

 Sincerely,